GCP Reference Architecture

 Page last updated:

-This topic describes two reference architectures for installing Pivotal Platform on Google Cloud Platform (GCP): on a shared virtual private cloud (VPC) and on a single-project VPC.
+This topic describes two reference architectures for Ops Manager and any runtime products, including Pivotal Application Service (PAS) and Enterprise Pivotal Container Service (Enterprise PKS), on Google Cloud Platform (GCP): on a shared virtual private cloud (VPC) and on a single-project VPC.
 This topic also outlines multiple networking variants for VPC deployment.
-The architectures are validated for production-grade Pivotal Platform deployments using multiple Availability Zones (AZs).
+The architectures are validated for production-grade Ops Manager deployments using multiple availability zones (AZs).

-For general requirements for running Pivotal Platform and specific requirements for running Pivotal Platform on GCP, see Pivotal Platform on GCP Requirements
+For general requirements for running Ops Manager and specific requirements for running Ops Manager on GCP, see Ops Manager on GCP Requirements

-A Pivotal Platform reference architecture describes a proven approach for deploying Pivotal Platform on a specific IaaS, such as GCP.
+An Ops Manager reference architecture describes a proven approach for deploying Ops Manager on a specific IaaS, such as GCP.

 - Be secure